Magnitus-/ServerSetupScripts/dev-cluster/local/README.md

 Currently, the environment is hardcoded to generate 3 masters, 3 workers and a load balancer.

+# Dependencies

+You need libvirt and kvm installed (should be able to run the virsh, virt-install and virt-clone commands).

+The **install_dependencies_ubuntu_18.04.sh** installs all the requisite dependencies for that version of Ubuntu.
+Note that you'll have to logout after the installation for the right permissions to take effect.

 # Important Note

 I couldn't get the kubernetes playbooks to work on the arm64 emulated qemu environment.
 The underlying cause of the failure is unknown (the k8 api proved to be unstable and kept crashing).
 It could have been quirks with my installation of qemu or edge cases triggered by hardware emulation or the abysmal performance it caused.